FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 that was created in the previous step.

 - activate and deactivate the plugin: expect no errors
-    - use wp-cli to ensure that the `font-awesome-releases` _site_ transient has been deleted
+    - upon deactivation, site transients like `font-awesome-last-used-release` should be deleted
-    - the `font-awesome` option should remain
+    - options like `font-awesome` or `font-awesome-releases` should remain upon deactivation
+    - verify these via db query, such as, from within the container:
+        ```
+        $ wp --allow-root db query 'select option_id, option_name from wp_options where option_name like "%awesome%";'
+        ```
 - delete/uninstall: expect no errors
-    - use wp-cli to ensure that the `font-awesome` option has been deleted
+    - use wp-cli or db query to ensure that the `font-awesome` option has been deleted
+    - use wp-cli or db query to ensure that transients have been deleted
 - with Use CDN settings
     - activate `theme-alpha`, `plugin-beta`, `plugin-delta`, `plugin-eta`, `plugin-gamma`, and `plugin-zeta`
     - expect to see all of their preferences listed on the Troubleshoot page